SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 \section{SLAP via Rollout-based Dynamic Replanning in Belief Space}

-\axx{ As discussed earlier, SLAP in this paper refers to the problem (re)planning dynamically every time the localization module updates the probability distribution on the robot's state.
-A principled solution to this problem, calls for resolving (or modifying) a POMDP in real-time.
-The SLAP problem in this paper corresponds to a restricted class of POMDPs, where the assumption follows the typical assumption in Kalman filter-based SLAM literature in robotics: discussions are limited to POMDPs where the state transition model and the observation model are given in the form of a locally linearizable (locally differentiable) explicit functions.
-The belief is Gaussian.
-The problem has a terminal belief and there is no discount factor. }

-To enable SLAP we resort to dynamic replanning in belief space which will handle changes in the environment and goal location, large deviations in the robot's location, and discrepancies between real and computational models.
-In this section, we discuss the extension of the RHC and Rollout policy \cite{Bertsekas07} to the belief space to design a principled scheme for online replanning and increase the performance of FIRM by smart selective stabilization.
+As discussed in Section \ref{sec:planning-under-incertainty}, SLAP in this paper refers to the problem of (re)planning dynamically every time the localization module updates the probability distribution on the robot's state.
+In this section, we develop an online replanning method in belief space by extending \textit{rollout policy methods} \cite{Bertsekas07} to the stochastic partially-observable setting.
+In particular, we discuss replanning in the presence of changes in the environment and goal location, large deviations in the robot's location, and discrepancies between real and computational models.
+We show that the proposed method increases the performance of FIRM by enabling selective stabilization.

-To make the connection with the rollout policy, we re-state the POMDP problem in a more general setting of the time-varying policy.